s4zong/extract_COVID19_events_from_Twitter/README.md

 ### Shared task

 We are organizing a shared task on COVID-19 event extraction from Twitter by using our annotated corpus at [EMNLP 2020 Workshop on User-generated Text](http://noisy-text.github.io/2020/extract_covid19_event-shared_task.html).
+The system description papers will be peer-reviews and published as part of the EMNLP 2020 Workshop Proceedings (ACL Anthology).

 Check `shared_task` folder for the provided baseline models and evaluation scripts for the shared task.